lefrog/kubectl-ns/README.md

 ## Usage

-Simply copy this script in your local bin directory (e.g. ./local/bin) and make symbolic line of it with the desired namespace as the extension. e.g.
+Simply copy this script in your local bin directory (e.g. ./local/bin) and make symbolic link of it with the desired namespace as the extension. e.g.
 ```